 - You must submit a written request to the Dean of Students Office explaining your circumstances—an appointment is not necessary.
 Your written request must include your name, M-Number, and the course(s) to be dropped.
 You must substantiate your extenuating circumstances with documentation, such as receipts of your medical care or the recommendation of the course instructor, a residence hall counselor, or a counselor from Counseling Services.

-- Once the form is received, a final decision will be made.
-If final approval is granted, a grade of “W” will appear on your grade report and transcript.
+- If final approval is granted, a grade of “W” will appear on your grade report and transcript.